UPDATED: Feb 9, 2020

 - $50,000 in no-fault (personal injury protection) coverage

-- Uninsured motorist coverage for bodily injury you sustain, subject to the same minimums
+- Uninsured motorist coverage for bodily injury you sustain, limit to match bodily injury coverage

 NOLO states that New York’s no-fault car insurance system applies to personal injuries from car accidents, not vehicle damage.
 You can, however, file a claim for vehicle damage (or a total loss) against the driver responsible, without limitations.